FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Training=A page that offers chess puzzles.
 These help you improve how you play chess.
 Could also be translated as "Practise" (verb) or a similar word.
 This appears as one of the links on the navigation bar at the top of every page, so it should be kept as short as possible.
 Links to http://lichess.org/training

 Your puzzle rating: %s=%s is your numerical puzzle rating.
-Appears on the left-hand side of the "Training" page (http://lichess.org/training), above the graph.
+Appears in a box left of the board on the "Training" page (http://lichess.org/training), above the graph.

 Find the best move for %s.=%s here is the side (white or black).
 Informs the player what side they are playing.
-Appears on the left-hand side when trying puzzles while not logged in, on the "Training" page (http://lichess.org/training).
+Appears on the left-hand side when trying puzzles while not signed in, on the "Training" page (http://lichess.org/training).

 To track your progress:=Encourages the player to register.
 Below this message is a "Register" button.
-Appears on the "Training" page (http://lichess.org/training).
+Appears in a box left of the board on the "Training" page (http://lichess.org/training) when trying puzzles and not being signed in.

 Lichess will provide puzzles that match your ability, making for better training sessions.=Encourages the player to register an account to enjoy Lichess's "Training" feature more.
-Appears below the "Register" button when doing chess puzzles without being logged in, on the "Training" page (http://lichess.org/training).
+Appears below the "Register" button when doing chess puzzles without being logged in, in a box left of the board on the "Training" page (http://lichess.org/training).

 Recently played puzzles=A list of your last-played puzzles.
 Appears as a heading below the board on the "Training" page (http://lichess.org/training).